alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 Why not an RV?
 Or a Westfalia?
 Or something local and left-hand drive?
 I got these questions a lot when I first began my search.
 There are several logical answers to these questions, the Delica provides:

-- off-road capability with high ground clearance, 4x4, locking diffs
+- off-road capability with high ground clearance, 4x4, locking diff
 - Crystal Lite Roof (an option that [made the search way more difficult](https://www.instagram.com/p/COVrA1DMhcY/))
 - practical size: although it's decently roomy inside for camperizing, it still drives like a regular car/SUV and fits in most parking spaces